 Joint strategic needs assessment

-The core aim of North Yorkshire’s JSNA is to improve the public’s health and reduce inequalities across the whole County.
+The core aim of North Yorkshire’s JSNA is to improve the public’s health and reduce inequalities across the whole county.
 We do this by bringing together local authorities, community voluntary sector service users, NHS partners and others to research and agree a comprehensive local picture of health and wellbeing needs.
-The JSNA encourages a joined up approach to the development of services and is used to identify priorities for commissioning.
+The JSNA encourages a joined-up approach to the development of services and is used to identify priorities for commissioning.

-• Illness and death
+• illness and death

 Please click here to access the JSNA topic documents.